-MCB Camp Lejeune is underlain by seven sand and limestone aquifers separated by confining units of silt and clay (Harned etal, 1989).
+MCB Camp Lejeune is underlain by seven sand and limestone aquifers separated by confining units of silt and clay (Harned et al, 1989).
 The seven aquifers are the surficial, Castle Hayne, Beaufort, Peedee, Black Creek, and Upper and Lower Cape Fear.
 Less permeable clay and silt beds separate the aquifers and serve as confining or semi-confining units which impede the flow of groundwater from one aquifer to another.

 Fresh water is present in the surficial and Castle Hayne aquifers at MCB Camp Lejeune.
-Fresh water extends to a depth of 300 feet (Harned etal, 1989).
-Aquifers below this depth have been affected by saltwater intrusion.
+Fresh water extends to a depth of 300 feet (Harned et al, 1989).
+Brackish water is usually found deeper than 300 feet below msl (Shiver, 1982).

 The surficial aquifer at MCB Camp Lejeune is composed of Quaternary and Miocene sand, silt, and clay.
-The aquifer ranges in thickness from 0 feet in the channels of the New River and its tributaries to 75 feet in the southwestern portion of Camp Lejeune (Harned etal, 1989).
+The aquifer ranges in thickness from 0 feet in the channels of the New River and its tributaries to 75 feet in the southwestern portion of Camp Lejeune (Harned et al, 1989).

 The Castle Hayne aquifer is composed of sand and limestone of Oligocene and Middle Eocene age.
 The upper portion of the aquifer is primarily unconsolidated sand.
 The lower portion is partially consolidated sand and limestone.
 Thin clay layers are found throughout the unit.
 The Castle Hayne aquifer thickens toward the southeast, from 175 feet in the northern portion of the base to 375 feet at the coast.
-The Castle Hayne aquifer is approximately 340 feet thick in the Hadnot Point Area (Harned etal, 1989).
+The Castle Hayne aquifer is approximately 340 feet thick in the Hadnot Point Area (Harned et al, 1989).